skip to content

 How Does Colossus Work?

 The software requires auto insurance bodily injury claim adjusters to enter specific information regarding a claim including liability, specific injuries, treatment amounts, duties performed under duress, and future treatment probability.
 Colossus categorizes injuries as either ‘demonstrable’ or ‘non-demonstrable.’
 Demonstrable injuries can be objectively verified by definitive medical means, such as an x-ray.
 Non-demonstrable injuries refer to soft tissue damages, more frequently seen with personal injury claims.
 Colossus then uses this information to predict an expected verdict range if the case goes to trial only on the issue of damages.
-Colossus is not equipped to evaluate severe physical trauma, death, and claims with a value exceeding $100,000.
+Colossus is not equipped to evaluate catastrophic injury claims, claims involving severe physical trauma, wrongful death claims, or claims with a value exceeding $100,000.

 The program requires each complaint regarding medical treatment and all data regarding the claimant’s injuries to be documented in the claimant’s medical records.
 Attorney and Claimant allegations are generally given no weight as evidence when it comes to injuries sustained or impairment endured.
 This is why it is absolutely critical that medical providers maintain detailed records of both the objective and subjective findings of the patient and how it affects their daily life.
 Chiropractors who keep limited records regarding these details will notice their patients receiving consistently lower values for their claims than those of other practitioners who clearly document the presence of muscle spasms, decreased range of motion, and other objective symptoms.